Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes: Toy Example

-In Figure \ref{fig:toy_CIs}, we see the 95\% credible intervals (CIs) of the physical parameter $u_m$ for the four different model fits for each individual.
-First, we observe that if we do not account for model discrepancy (no-without delta) the model produces biased and over-confident parameter estimates which comes in line with \citet{brynjarsdottir2014learning}.
-The posterior credible intervals (CIs) of the independent model which accounts for model discrepancy (no-with delta) cover the true values of the parameter.
-However, the uncertainties are quite large and this can be impractical for decision purposes.
-The posterior CIs of the models that share information (yes/common and shared delta), cover the true parameter value and they drastically reduce the posterior uncertainties.
+In Figure \ref{fig:toy_CIs}, we see the 95\% credible intervals (CIs) of the physical parameter $u_m$ for the four different model fits for four of the ten individuals ($\text{ID} = 1,4,7,9$).
+First, we observe that if we do not account for model discrepancy (no-without $\delta(x)$) the model produces biased and over-confident parameter estimates, which comes in line with \citet{brynjarsdottir2014learning}.
+The posterior credible intervals (CIs) of the independent model, which accounts for model discrepancy (no-with $\delta(x)$), cover the true values of the parameter.
+However, the uncertainties are quite large, and this can be impractical for decision purposes.
+The posterior CIs of the models that share information (yes/common and shared $\delta(x)$) cover the true parameter value, and they drastically reduce the posterior uncertainties.
 The model with individual discrepancies has the smallest uncertainties.
-This can be explained by its flexibility that allows individual discrepancies to share individual information between them without assuming a common discrepancy parameters.
-More information about the models, priors, predictions and implementation can be found in the Appendix.
+This can be explained by its flexibility which allows individual discrepancies to share individual information between them without assuming common discrepancy parameters.
+In Table \ref{table:reduction}, we summarize (for all individuals) the reduction of uncertainty of the proposed method compared to the independent models that account for model discrepancy.
+The model with common discrepancy reduces the posterior uncertainty $54\%$, and the model with shared discrepancy reduces the uncertainty $70\%$ on average.
+Finally, in Table \ref{table:rmse}, we report the prediction root mean square error (RMSE) on test data using the four models.
+We see that the model without discrepancy has the highest RMSE (0.64), while the independent models that account for discrepancy have the same RMSE (0.34).
+A simulation study with a larger number of individuals and more information about the models, priors, predictions and implementation can be found in the Appendix.